Professor Dejian Zhou

 We are developing a polyvalent multifunctional nanoparticle (PMN) strategy to address some important biomedical challenges by exploiting multivalency and nanomaterials.

 Multivalent sugar binding protein (lectin)-carbohydrate interactions are central to viral and bacterial infections and also regulation of immuno-response, but the underpinning mechanisms are often poorly understood due to challenges in solving such flexible, complex and multimeric membrane lectins.
 To address this challenge, we are pioneering a novel glycan-PMN approach to exploit multivalency and unique properties of nanoparticles.
-We have recently developed a new method to make dense sugar coated strongly fluorescent quantum dots (QDs) as virus mimics to study their multivalent binding with the tetrameric lectins (DC-SIGN/R) which play a key role in facilitating the HIV/Ebola viral infection.
-We find that the glycan-QD PMNs not only can quantify their binding affinity, but also dissect DC-SIGN/R’s different binding mode and potently block pseudo-Ebola virus infection of target cells.
-Our initial results have been published in leading chemistry journals such as Angew.
+We have recently developed a new method to make compact, dense sugar coated fluorescent quantum dots (QDs) as virus mimics to study their multivalent binding with the tetrameric lectins (DC-SIGN/R) which play a key role in facilitating the HIV/Ebola viral infection and immune response regulation.
+We find that the glycan-QD PMNs not only can quantify their binding affinity with DC-SIGN/R, but also dissect the different binding mode and potently block pseudo-Ebola virus infection of target cells.
+Some initial results were published in the leading journals, e.g. Angew.
 Chem.
-2016 and JACS 2017 and also highlighted by Leeds University press release, and featured on the back cover of Angew.
-Chem..
-We have been recently awarded a major BBSRC grant to further develop the glycan-PMN approach to elucidate the fundamental structural mechanisms and to develop polyvalent glycan-nanoparticles as potent anti-viral reagents (with Prof. Turnbull, Chemistry; Dr Guo, Food Science; Dr Hondow, Chemical Engineering & Prof. Pöhlmann, German Primate Centre).
+2016 and J. Am.
+Chem.
+Soc.
+2017, which were also highlighted by an University press release, and featured on the Angew.
+Chem. back cover.
+We have been awarded a major BBSRC grant recently to develop the glycan-PMN based multidisciplinary approaches to elucidate the fundamental structural mechanisms and also develop polyvalent glycan-nanoparticles as potent anti-viral reagents (with Prof. Turnbull, Chemistry; Dr Guo, Food Science; Dr Hondow, Chemical Engineering & Prof. Pöhlmann, German Primate Centre).

 The clinical "gold standard” assay typically detect target proteins down to the pM level (10-12 M), limiting its capability in early disease diagnosis where biomarker concentrations can be 3 orders of magnitude lower.
-By harnessing advantageous properties of nanomaterials and aptamers and/or Affimers, we are developing ultrasensitive PMN sensors that can specifically detect target biomarkers down to sub-fM (10-15 M) level, making it suitable for earlier detection and diagnosis of deadly diseases such as cancer (with Prof. Quirke, Leeds Institute of Cancer and Pathology; Dr Tomlinson & Prof. Stockley, Faculty of Biological Sciences).
+By harnessing advantageous properties of nanomaterials and aptamers and/or Affimers, and also developing novel powerful amplifcation strategies, we are developing ultrasensitive PMN sensors that can specifically detect target disease biomarkers down to the atto-molar (10-18 M) regime, making it powerful tools for earlier detection and diagnosis of deadly diseases such as cancer (with Prof. Quirke, Leeds Institute of Cancer and Pathology; Dr Tomlinson & Prof. Stockley, Faculty of Biological Sciences).

 The emergence of resistant bacteria (e.g. MSRA, VRE) has created a major global health problem.
 Previously, in collaboration with Prof. McKendry (University College London) we have developed a novel microcantalever array based rapid screening method for vancomycin-muocpetide interactions (BBC highlight).
 We are developing novel PMN antibiotics to enhance the potency of existing antibiotics by exploiting multivalency and harnessing the intrinsic anti-bacterial properties of nanomaterials to offer a safer, faster, and cheaper alternative way to combat bacterial antibiotic resistance problem (with Dr O’Neil, Faculty of Biological Sciences).